russholio/knockup/README.md

 Overview
 --------

-Knockup does not change anything about how you compose your views, just how you compose your models.
+Knockup does not change anything about how you compose your views, just how you compose your models, so it can be a drop in solution:

     // define your person model
     var person = ku.model({